Shitennoji Temple in Osaka: the first temple in Japan

 Shitennoji Temple: read a guide to Shitennoji Temple in Tennoji, Osaka, the oldest state temple in Japan founded by Prince Shotoku in 593.

-Shitennoji Temple, in the Tennoji district of southern Osaka, is often claimed to be the oldest temple in Japan, founded in 593 by Prince Shotoku (572-622), though nothing remains of the original buildings as Shitennoji has been constantly destroyed by fires and rebuilt over the centuries.
+Shitennoji Temple, located in the Tennoji area of southern Osaka, is often claimed to be the oldest temple in Japan.
+It was founded in 593 by Prince Shotoku (572-622) though nothing remains of the original buildings as Shitennoji has been constantly destroyed by fires and rebuilt over the centuries.
+Enjoy the Japanese Buddhist architecture in the center of Osaka !

 History